Hailiax/HLX/HeLX/README.md

 Check it out at [hailiax.io/HeLX/](https://hailiax.io/HeLX/)

 This language was originally inspired by Javascript.
 (The e in HeLX stands for ECMAScript)
-I thought that there were a few things under the hood that should be explicit while some other featues (like prototypes) that should have been abstracted.
+I thought that there were a few things under the hood that should be explicit while some other featues (like prototypes) should have been abstracted.
 In addition, I felt the syntax was a little inconsistent and could be cleaned up.
 The goal of this language was to create a language easier to learn than JS and cleaner than Python.
 (I got annoyed at some of my friends saying programming looked really hard and confusing so I asked what would make a clean, easy language)

 Current major features: